12U English Daybook

 |

-Learning Goal: To understand "Comparison and Contrast"
+Learning Goal: To understand "Comparison and

-analysis by analyzing "Nice Place to Visit" focusing on tone,
+understanding of prose analysis by analyzing "Nice Place to

-induction, deduction, persuasive techniques, irony and satire.
-To provide
+techniques, irony and satire.
+To provide evidence from essay to support

-evidence from essay to support opinions regarding prose elements.
-To
+opinions regarding prose elements.
+To understand "Cause and

-understand "Cause and Effect" as a method of
+Effect" as a method of development.
+To apply students'

-development.
-To apply students' understanding of prose analysis by analyzing
+understanding of prose analysis by analyzing "The Step Not

-"The Step Not Taken," focusing on tone, induction, deduction,
+Taken," focusing on tone, induction, deduction, persuasive

-support opinions regarding prose elements.
+opinions regarding prose elements.

 HW: finish questions. |